ninjakx/weather-app/README.md

 ## How to Deploy angular app to github.io

 Run `ng build --prod --base-href https://ninjakx.github.io/weather-app/` and then Run `ngh --dir dist/weather-app`

+Thanks to the @nnamdiekweekwe for the code :)